tramitit/guides/en/czech-republic/application_for_issuing_a_parking_permit.md

 categories:
 - Czech Republic
 date: '2024-06-07'
-description: Learn how to get a parking permit in Prague, Czech Republic.
-Follow the procedure, gather required documents, and understand parking zone details and costs.
+description: Learn the process, requirements, and zones for obtaining a parking permit in Prague.
+Essential info for residents and tourists using rental cars.
 draft: false
-meta_title: Essential Guide to Getting a Parking Permit in Prague, Czech Republic
+meta_title: How to Get a Parking Permit in Prague - Step-by-Step Guide
-title: Essential Guide to Getting a Parking Permit in Prague, Czech Republic
+title: How to Get a Parking Permit in Prague - Step-by-Step Guide
 translationKey: czech-republic-application_for_issuing_a_parking_permit
 ---

 ## Description
 ### What is it?